American Dream Come True

 After his Army career, Yinka moved to St. Louis to attend and graduate from law school at Washington University.
 He then practiced as an attorney at the global law firm of Bryan Cave Leighton Paisner and subsequently as a state prosecutor, where he worked for justice for victims of abuse, assault and burglary.

 Sensing there was even more he could do to help his community, Yinka accepted a position as senior vice president with United Way of Greater St. Louis.
 There, he led the fundraising and volunteer engagement divisions, raising $300M during his tenure to help people in the Greater St. Louis region.
 Most recently, Yinka served as Executive Director of the successor nonprofit to the Ferguson Commission, Forward Through Ferguson.
-He recently stepped aside from that post to seek the office of Secretary of State of Missouri.
+He stepped aside from that post to seek the office of Secretary of State of Missouri.

 Throughout his professional career, Yinka has continually worked to get further upstream.
 Yinka is running to increase opportunities to vote, reduce barriers to voter participation and protect and honor our ballot initiative process.
-He lives in St. Louis with his wife, Ronke, and their three cheeky and charming children.
+He lives in St. Louis with his wife, Ronke, and their four cheeky and charming children.